Keeping native bees at home

 If you need to move the hive, you have a couple of options:

-- If you need to move the hive a short distance, you can move the hive in small steps of less than a metre per day to its new location.
+- If moving the hive a short distance, you can move it in small steps of less than a metre per day to its new location.

-This is known as the 1m or 1km rule.
+This is known as the One metre or One kilometre rule.

 Bees remember where the hive is located so that they can get back there after foraging.
-This is why, if you move the hive to another part of your yard without following the '1m or 1km' rule, the bees may return from foraging to the old location and be unable to find the hive.
+This is why, if you move the hive to another part of your yard without following this rule, the bees may return from foraging to the old location and will be unable to find the hive.

 Will my bees ever leave the hive?

-No, unlike honey bees, native bees will never leave a hive once they are established.
-Once mated, a native bee queen cannot fly and the hive will never abandon her.
+No, unlike european honey bees, native bees will never leave a hive once they are established.
+A mated native bee queen cannot fly and the hive will never abandon her.
 Also, they will never 'outgrow' their hive box, so you don't need to split your hive or harvest the honey if you don't want to.

 I made a bee hive, how do I encourage bees to move in?